Moddable-OpenSource/moddable/documentation/xs/XS in C.md

 This section describes the host-related macros of XS in C (see Table 2).
 An annotated example that uses the host-related macros follows.

-The central concept for the macros below is a Host Object.
-A Host Object is an XS object that has data that can only be accessed in C. Host objects are created either using `xsNewHostObject` or using the XS `@` syntax in JavaScript `(class Foo @ "aDestructorFunction" {....`.
-Internally, a Host Object has a single dedicated slot which holds both the destructor and Host Data/Chunk.
-Non-host objects don't have space for Host Data or Host Chunk, so objects that have a JavaScript constructor but also have some methods implemented in C cannot host Host Data or a Host Chunk.
+A host object is an XS object that has a data pointer that can only be accessed in C and a native destructor that is invoked when the host object is garbage collected.
+Host objects are created in C using `xsNewHostObject` and in JavaScript using the [XS `@` syntax](#syntax-extension) in JavaScript `(class Foo @ "aDestructorFunction" {}`.
+Internally, a host object has a dedicated slot to hold its destructor and a data pointer; non-host objects don't have this slot.
+Consequently, only host objects have a native destructor and data pointer that is accessible only from C. This data pointer is either host data or a host chunk.

-Host Data is a pointer stored by XS in a Host Object.
-The pointer value and data it points to are managed entirely by the C code.
-XS doesn't do anything beyond storing the pointer.
-Host Data is usually allocated with malloc/calloc, but this isn't required.
-The Host Data is usually disposed in the object's destructor.
+Host data is a pointer stored by XS in a host object.
+The pointer and data it points to are managed entirely by the host object's C code.
+XS stores the pointer but does not access it in any way.
+Host data is usually allocated with `malloc`/`calloc`, but this isn't required.
+Host data is disposed by the host object's destructor.

-Host Chunk is memory allocated by XS in its chunk heap for use by native C code.
-XS garbage collects the storage when the object is garbage collected.
-The memory is relocatable (like all XS chunks).
-Unlike Host Data this can avoid loosing memory to fragmentation but it requires some extra attention because the pointer can be invalidated by GC due to compaction.
-Consequently, C code needs to refresh the pointer if it performs an operation which could trigger a GC.
-Also, because the block can move, it can only be used inside an XS callback; accessing it from an interrupt, for example, is unsafe because it could be moving.
+A host chunk is memory allocated by XS in its chunk heap for use by a host object from its native C code.
+XS garbage collects this storage when the host object is garbage collected.
+The memory is relocatable (like all XS chunks), so unlike Host Data it avoids losing memory to fragmentation.
+However, it requires some extra attention because the pointer may be invalidated when the garbage collector compacts memory.
+Therefore, C code needs to refetch the pointer after any operation which might trigger a garbage collection.
+Because the chunk pointer can move, it can only be used inside an XS callback; accessing it from an interrupt, for example, is unsafe because it could be moving.
+The [Rectangle example](#rectangle-example) shows how to use a host chunk.

+Implementing a host object using host data is easier than a host chunk, but potentially less memory efficient.

 > Note that an object has either host data or a host chunk but never both.